Subscribe now and save up to 56%

 “Since I had the base turned upside down for the previous photos, I thought I’d include a photo of the repair that we made to the leg with epoxy early on in the project.
 It took me a while to locate where the problem was, but with difficulty, I finally found it.”

 But don’t let that straightforward writing style fool you.
 The reverence with which Ortiz treats his raw lumber as it morphs into a piece of beautiful furniture bearing a signature Japanese style is evident throughout the volume.
 The book is just as instructional as it is thought-provoking.
 By the time I reached page 144, I found myself reconsidering my own furniture-making methods.
 Do I take enough time to consider each and every element of my pieces?
 Am I working slowly enough to appreciate that which I am creating?

-Milled base pieces ready to
+Milled base pieces ready to be shaped.

 My only complaint lay in one element of Ortiz’s design, and not in the book he has produced.
 The slats of this table’s shelf are attached using black square drive screws.
 The craftsman contends that these fasteners act as a “link to the wrought iron hardware seen on traditional Japanese furniture,” but I just can’t agree with him.
 To have all that beautiful wenge and bubinga be broken up by something more akin to a deck than a piece of fine furniture just seems wrong.
 Sigh, to each his own, I suppose.